Junior Software Developer (Python, Java)

 Must-Have Skills

-– BS in Computer Science, Software Engineering, or related US degree.
+– BS in Computer Science, Software Engineering.

 – Solid grasp of at least one language: Python 3.x or Java 17+.